 In addition to liabilities, the statement of net position and governmental funds balance sheet will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
-There were no deferred inflows related to pensions; however the deffered inflows related to OPEB were in the amount of \$130,028
+There were deferred inflows related OPEB in the amount of \$2,300,848.